 13. Rework or Error Frequency

-Consider how often work needs corrections or revision.
+Consider how often work needs corrections or revisions.
 Do employees submit work with a high percentage of errors, or are mistakes relatively infrequent?

 14. Customer or Stakeholder Satisfaction